Jacksonville Tea StaffBad BusinessSee notes (4) ↓

 - Reporting notes

-- • Primary references: posts in the Jacksonville-area Facebook group named in the story; public review platforms as cited.
+- Primary references: public posts in a Jacksonville-area Facebook group and public review platforms as described in the story.